Wage Garnishment Attorney

 Facing Child Support Payment Issues?

-Request a consultation with a Riverside family lawyer.
+Need help?
+Request a consultation with a Corona family lawyer.

 California Wage Garnishment Laws in Code of Civil Procedure

 The wage garnishment law is fully detailed in the California Code of Civil Procedure, Chapter 5, Articles 1-7.
 Any earnings that an employee gets from their employer can be withheld to pay child support.
 This includes wages, salary, commission or bonuses.
 Any violation of these laws, either by employee or employer, can constitute liability for civil damages and possibly even criminal prosecution.
 The maximum allowable garnishment from disposable earnings per week cannot exceed 25 percent in most wage garnishment cases, but there are some exceptions.
 One of the exceptions to withholding income is to support a spouse or dependent child.

 According to 15 USC § 1673, individuals can be garnished up to 50% of their wages.
 If not supporting other children, it can be up to 60%.
 California laws require that child custody is given priority in court, and this will decide how much and for how long to deduct from parents' earnings.

 Garnishment begins immediately after the court order is finalized.
 If a parent stops paying child support for more than 12 weeks, they may owe an additional 5% penalty on top of it.

 Enforcement of Court Orders

 When a parent fails to pay child support, a family lawyer could be of great benefit in enforcing the orders of the court.
 It may also be wise to speak with an attorney if you object to a wage garnishment that is being placed against you.
 You can request a court hearing after the garnishment has already begun if you wish to contest the amount owed, the amount that you will be left to live off of, custody and other issues.